 For example, a maximum of 10-12 cloves of garlic can be placed whole in the beaker for chopping, on speed 2 for 15 seconds.
 Two ounces of fresh herbs can be processed at a time with stems removed, on speed 3 for 15 seconds.

-As mentioned, this model is available in a few colors which includes:
+As mentioned, this model is available in a few colors, including:

-KitchenAid includes a 1 Year Full Warranty on all their immersion blenders.
-This includes a hassle-free replacement warranty—if your KHB2351 turns out to be a dud, KitchenAid will replace it.
-For more information, check out the user guide link above.
+KitchenAid includes a 1-Year Full Warranty on all of their immersion blenders.
+This includes a hassle-free replacement warranty – if your KHB2351 turns out to be a dud, KitchenAid will replace it.
+For more information, check out the user guide or the manufacturer’s website.

 Care and Cleaning